Paul Juda: 2021

 In February 2021, he competed at the 2021 Winter Cup, where he finished fourth on parallel bars with a score of 13.900, and sixth in the all-around with a score of 79.850.

-During the 2021 NCAA season, he captured 13 event titles and was the top-ranked all-around gymnast in the country, with a national qualifying average of 86.167.
-He was also ranked No. 1 nationally on high bar (14.367), No. 1 in the Big Ten on parallel bars (14.617), and second in the league on floor exercise (14.533), still rings (14.300) and pommel horse (14.250).
-He helped Michigan advance to the 2021 NCAA Men's Gymnastics Championship, where he won silver on pommel horse and helped the team win bronze.
+During the 2021 NCAA season, he captured thirteen event titles and was the top-ranked all-around gymnast in the country, with a national qualifying average of 86.167.
+He was also ranked No. 1 nationally on horizontal bar (14.367), No. 1 in the Big Ten on parallel bars (14.617), and second in the league on floor exercise (14.533), still rings (14.300), and pommel horse (14.250).
+He helped Michigan advance to the 2021 NCAA Men's Gymnastics Championship, where he won silver on the pommel horse and helped the team win bronze.
 Following the season, he was named Big Ten Conference Gymnast of the Year and CGA National MVP.

-In June 2021, he competed at the 2021 Pan American Gymnastics Championships, where he won silver in the all-around with a score of 83.000.
+In June 2021, he competed at the 2021 Pan American Gymnastics Championships and won silver in the all-around with a score of 83.000.
 As a result, he qualified to compete at the Olympic Trials.

 2022

-In March 2022, he competed at the Cairo World Cup, where he won silver on the floor exercise and horizontal bar.
+In March 2022, Juda competed at the Cairo World Cup, where he won silver on the floor exercise and horizontal bar.

-During the 2022 NCAA season, he won 11 event titles, was named Big Ten Gymnast of the Week twice.
-He led the conference on parallel bars (14.080 average, 14.800 high score) and high bar (14.258 average, 14.500 high score).
+During the 2022 NCAA season, he won eleven event titles and was named Big Ten Gymnast of the Week twice.
+He led the conference on parallel bars (14.080 average, 14.800 high score) and horizontal bar (14.258 average, 14.500 high score).
 His season-best all-around score of 86.100 was the top score of any Big Ten all-arounder.
-Following the season he was again named Big Ten Gymnast of the Year, joining Sam Mikulak as the only Michigan gymnast to win the award multiple times.
+Following the season, he was again named Big Ten Gymnast of the Year, joining Sam Mikulak as the only Michigan gymnast to win the award multiple times.
 During the 2022 Big Ten Tournament Championship, he won the all-around competition with a cumulative score of 85.350.
-He won a title on high bar, scoring a 14.500.
-The high bar win by Juda was the 15th in program history and the first since Sam Mikulak in 2013.
+He won a title on horizontal bar, scoring a 14.500.
+The horizontal bar win by Juda was the 15th in program history and the first since Sam Mikulak in 2013.
 He was also named Big Ten Gymnast of the Championships.

-During the 2022 NCAA Men's Gymnastics Championship, Juda won the all-around with an 85.298, and vault individual titles, and helped Michigan place third in the team competition with a season-best 414.490.
-He also placed second on high bar, fourth on parallel bars and eighth on both floor exercise and still rings.
+During the 2022 NCAA men's gymnastics championship, Juda won the all-around with an 85.298, and vault individual titles, and helped Michigan place third in the team competition with a season-best 414.490.
+He also placed second on the horizontal bar, fourth on parallel bars, and eighth on both floor exercise and still rings.
 He tied Mikulak's modern-era school record of six All-America honors.